danbev/learning-nodejs/README.md

     Local<String> script_name = FIXED_ONE_BYTE_STRING(env->isolate(), "bootstrap_node.js");

 #### lib/internal/bootstrap_node.js
-This is the file that is loaded by LoadEnvironment as "bootstrap_node.js".
+This is the file that is loaded by `LoadEnvironment` as "bootstrap_node.js".
 I read that this file is actually precompiled, where/how?

-This file is referenced in node.gyp and is used with the target node_js2c.
-This target calls tools/js2c.py which is a tool for converting
+This file is referenced in node.gyp and is used with the target `node_js2c`.
+This target calls `tools/js2c.py` which is a tool for converting
 JavaScript source code into C-Style char arrays.
-This target will process all the library_files specified in the variables section which lib/internal/bootstrap_node.js is one of.
-The output of this out/Debug/obj/gen/node_natives.h, depending on the type of build being performed.
+This target will process all the library_files specified in the variables section which
+`lib/internal/bootstrap_node.js` is one of.
+The output of this `out/Debug/obj/gen/node_natives.h`, depending on the type of build being performed.
-So lib/internal/bootstrap_node.js will become internal_bootstrap_node_native in node_natives.h.
+So `lib/internal/bootstrap_node.js` will become `internal_bootstrap_node_native` in `node_natives.h`.
-This is then later included in src/node_javascript.cc
+This is then later included in `src/node_javascript.cc`.

 We can see the contents of this in lldb using: